No one understands

 Blue ink splatter - representing the creative writing process behind brand messaging

-I start with deep research: your market, your product, your competitors, your customers' pain points, and how your own team already talks about what you do.
+But fast work isn't guesswork.
+I start with deep research: your market, your customers, and how your own team already talks about what you do.

-Then I do the work – the team narrative, the website, the sales guides, the onboarding – that aligns the company around what you've chosen.
+Then I sort everything – the team narrative, the website, the sales guides – that aligns the company around what we’ve found.

 At the end, you have a clear position that holds up, a team pulling the same way, and the right people coming to you.